zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/workbook/flavors/Full/_index.md

      ![Resources changed overtime selected resources](./security_changes_resource.png)

 This part of the workbook also includes a section dedicated to agent monitoring.
-For Azure Defender to be able to monitor an Azure Arc enabled-servers certain configurations have to be in place and the workbook will help visualize machines that may not be properly reporting to the Log Analytics workspace.
+For Microsoft Defender for Cloud to be able to monitor an Azure Arc enabled-servers certain configurations have to be in place and the workbook will help visualize machines that may not be properly reporting to the Log Analytics workspace.

 In the parameters section select the Log Analytics workspace used by ArcBox.